What to know about adult-onset asthma

 Asthma doesn't always develop in childhood.
 Find out about adult asthma symptoms.

-Though asthma is more common in children than in adults, the truth is, asthma can develop at any time -- even after age 50.
-It's estimated that as many as 5% of U.S. adults may have asthma.
+Though asthma is more common in children than in adults, the truth is, asthma can develop at any time—even after age 50.
+It's estimated that as many as 5 percent of adults in the United States may have asthma.

-The bottom line is that adult asthma can have some pretty detrimental impacts on quality of life.
+Adult asthma can have some detrimental effects on quality of life.
 In fact, adult asthma is the fourth-leading cause of missed workdays and lost productivity at work.

 But unlike with children, who often experience asthma episodes sporadically, adults tend to have persistent asthma symptoms that require daily medication to control.
 And because lung function may decrease after middle age, symptoms of adult-onset asthma are sometimes overlooked and dismissed as a general result of decreased lung capacity.

-Asthma symptoms in adults are also sometimes dismissed as some other health condition.
+Asthma symptoms in adults are also sometimes dismissed as another health condition.
 In older adults, particularly, asthma symptoms may be confused with symptoms of chronic obstructive pulmonary disease (COPD), hiatal hernia, or stomach problems.
-That makes it particularly important for people to be aware of the possibility of adult-onset asthma and to have a doctor check any respiratory symptoms to ensure a correct diagnosis.
+That makes it particularly important for people to be aware of the possibility of adult-onset asthma and to have a healthcare provider (HCP) check any respiratory symptoms to ensure a correct diagnosis.

 Although there's no cure for adult-onset asthma, the condition is manageable.
-Take an active role in controlling your asthma, and work with your doctor to maximize your treatment.
+Taking an active role in controlling your asthma is important.
+Make sure to work with your HCP to create an asthma action plan to optimize your treatment.

 Each year more than 4,000 Americans die from asthma attacks, so don't ignore your symptoms.
 If you had asthma as a child, keep in mind that it may disappear for a while but can return in adulthood.